TheUltimatumC/Discord-Bot-Generator/README.md

 **Disclaimer: if you are looking for an actual discord account generator, keep looking, this is not it.
 This is a Legitamate discord bot that uses commands to give accounts to server members.**

-**Disclaimer 2: do not condone illegal activity and will not take responsability for what you use this bot for.**
+**Disclaimer 2: I do not condone illegal activity and will not take responsability for what you use this bot for.**

 This bot is short python code that will take accounts you put in the .txt files and give them to a meber that used it.